stefbez/the-book-club/README.md

 * As a user i want to delete books that i've posted if I don't want it to appear anymore
 * As a user I want to be able to delete my profile if I no longer want to use the site
 * As an admin user I want to have full access to edit all posts by all users
-* As an admin I want to be able to add new genres and edit them in the database from the website
+* As an admin I want to be able to add new genres and delete them in the database from the website
 * As an admin user I want to be able to edit users details and delete their profile if needed

 ### Mockups

-Mockups created as the first stage of planning the website can be found [here](/mockups/the-book-club-mockups.pdf)
+Mockups, created on Balsamiq, were the first stage of planning the website can be found [here](/mockups/the-book-club-mockups.pdf)

 The styling has changed slightly from the mockups, featuring a larger search bar on the library page to encourage users to search for favourite authors or genres or to find a review for a book theyve considered reading.
 Across the site a few buttons have changed or been positioned differently to shown to enhance UX.